 XXXX lbs TSS/day

-Reference: XXXXX
+Reference: Contract information: XXXXX Date:XXXXX

 Describe any special billing items here.

 B. DISCHARGE LIMITATION REQUIREMENTS AND MONITORING REQUIREMENTS

 Discharge Limitation/Monitoring Requirements Basis

 Include basis for what monitoring requirements are specified in the permit, including constituents monitored, sampling protocol to be used, and type of sample specified.
 If special sample points, BMPs, flow weighted averages, or combined waste stream formula are applied provide detailed basis.
 If production based limits are specified, include the basis for the calculation and what is required in the permit.